a-slide/pyBioTools/docs/installation.md

 ## Dependencies

-Nanocompore relies on a the following robustly maintained third party python libraries:

-* tqdm 4.32.1
-* numpy 1.16.4
-* pysam 0.15.2
-* pandas 0.24.2

-The correct versions of packages are installed together with the software when using pip or conda
+Nanocompore only relies robustly maintained third party python libraries listed in the setup.py file The correct versions of packages are installed together with the software when using pip or conda

 ## Option 1: Installation with pip from pypi